rybaier/evac-assistance-app/README.md

         - create all screens and boilerplates
         - create all reusable components boilerplate

-    - decide technology for backend
+    - decide technology for backend django or express?
+        - Express first because I am more familiar it
+        - build a django version to challenge myself after capstone is turned in for personal project

     - finish React Native tutorial
 - March 9th
+    - Build Express backend
     - complete timeline and pseudocode
     - create navbar using one of the 3 navigations( Drawer Naviagator may be best option)
         - connect navbar to all screens